 .
 By default, backups cover most data but not GitLab’s configuration.
 For GitLab instances that contain several hundred gigabytes or even terabytes, the current solution does not scale well.
 This means that backing up or restoring such a GitLab instance can take many hours.

-GitLab is a crucial tool for many customers and backups are a must-have for self-managed users.
 Our lack of a scalable backup solution requires our largest and most valuable customers to spend time implementing their own solutions.
 This is not efficient and leads to a very heterogeneous landscape that is difficult to maintain and support.
 GitLab should offer backup and restore capabilities for any scale and offer clear guidance for all reference architectures.
+We are working on updating guidance and documentation for larger deployments to address some of the challenges and improve the experience for our customers.

 GitLab is used by customers with thousands of users and terabytes of data.
 Backups should be fast at any scale.
 This means that GitLab should not only support base backups but also incremental backups.
 Copying terabytes of data every time when a backup is performed is not efficient at this scale and can take many hours.
 Backups should also because be agnostic with regards to the backend - local storage, cloud storage etc. should all be configurable.